syncfusion-content/winui-docs/winui/Chart/SeriesTypes/Funnelandpyramid.md

 ## Funnel

-FunnelSeries is similar to PyramidSeries, displays data in a funnel shape that equals to 100% when totaled.
+[`FunnelSeries`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.FunnelSeries.html#Syncfusion_UI_Xaml_Charts_FunnelSeries) is similar to [`PyramidSeries`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.PyramidSeries.html#Syncfusion_UI_Xaml_Charts_PyramidSeries), displays data in a funnel shape that equals to 100% when totaled.
 It is a single series, representing data as portions of 100% and does not use any axes.

 The following code example shows how to use the funnel series: